Jenni Word – Clinic Administrator

 Shilo Zacharias Flory was born and raised here in Enterprise, Oregon.
 Currently, she lives on a small ranch in Joseph with her husband, Casey.
 She graduated in 2001 from Enterprise High School.
 Most of her free time is spent riding and showing horses or taking her nieces to horse shows to compete.
 One of Shilo’s biggest accomplishments was qualifying for the AQHA world show in Oklahoma City in 1998.
 Shilo joined Wallowa Memorial Medical Clinic in June 2018, where she gets great satisfaction in helping patients.

 Kirsten Caine, M.D.

 Dr. Caine fell in love with practicing rural medicine after participating in Oregon Health Sciences University’s Rural Residency program.
-Receiving her medical degree from Albany Medical College in New York, Dr. Caine is certified by the American Board of Family Medicine.
+Receiving her medical degree from Albany Medical College in New York, Dr. Caine is certified by the American Family Medicine.
 When she’s not taking care of her patients, you’ll find Dr. Caine spending time with her husband Michael and their three young daughters.

 Emily Sheahan, M.D.

-Dr. Sheahan received her medical degree from the University of Colorado School of Medicine, and is certified by the American Board of Family Medicine.
+Dr. Sheahan received her medical degree from the University of Colorado School of Medicine and is certified by the American Board of Family Medicine.
 Dr. Sheahan also became interested in rural medicine through Oregon Health Sciences University’s Rural Residency program.
 An avid runner, Dr. Sheahan participates in marathons in her spare time.
-Dr. Sheahan is also an advocate for healthy lifestyle choices, and works with Dr. Rose to lead the CHIP (Complete Health Improvement Program) in Wallowa County.
+Dr. Sheahan is also an advocate for healthy lifestyle choices and works with Dr. Rose to lead the CHIP (Complete Health Improvement Program) in Wallowa County.

 Dr. Sheahan lives in Enterprise with her husband Phil and their two children.